 A baby will need treatment if the bilirubin level is too high or is rising too quickly.

 A baby with jaundice needs to take in plenty of fluids with breast milk or formula:

 Some newborns need to be treated before they leave the hospital.
 Others may need to go back to the hospital when they are a few days old.
 Treatment in the hospital usually lasts 1 to 2 days.

 Sometimes special blue lights are used on infants whose levels are very high.
 These lights work by helping to break down bilirubin in the skin.
 This is called phototherapy.

 If the bilirubin level is not too high or is not rising quickly, you can do phototherapy at home with a fiberoptic blanket, which has tiny bright lights in it.
 You may also use a bed that shines light up from the mattress.

-Usually newborn jaundice is not harmful.
-For most babies, jaundice usually gets better without treatment within 1 to 2 weeks.
+Newborn jaundice is not harmful most of the time.
+For most babies, jaundice will get better without treatment within 1 to 2 weeks.